herochinese/cicd-example/spinnaker_4_eks/README.md

 For practice, and to see some sample deployment scenarios, check out : https://www.spinnaker.io/guides/user/get-started/

-## Configure Application for Blue/Green Deployment
+## Configure Applications for Blue/Green Deployment

-## Configure Application for Canary Deployment
+## Configure Applications for Canary Deployment

-## Configure Application for Multiple Cloud
+## Configure Applications for Multiple Cloud

 Deploy application to multiple cloud providers, in this case we'll use AWS and GCP as our targets.
 It's an excellent solution for continuous deployment on hybrid cloud infrastructure.